aHuddini/LiteFinPad-Expense-Tracker/README.md

 Check my Beginner_Thoughts.md file for how my AI-assisted development's journey been if you're curious :).

 Thanks for checking out this repo!
-Feedback is welcome!

 ## Overview